App Manager

 - The App Manager will display a notification in case a new stable Verge3D version is available (enabled by default).

-- The Publish feature will upload the files that are normally not needed for running an application online, and as such are skipped by default.
+- The export feature will pack all files, including sources, when creating a ZIP archive.
 This includes .blend, .max, .ma/.mb, visual_logic.xml, and the contents of the v3d_app_data folder.
-You can enable this when you want to share the source files with your collegues.
+You can disable this if you don't want to share any source files.

 - Enable external server interface

-- Use the IP address in your local Wi-Fi or Ethernet network instead of localhost:8668.
-You can find your computer IP address from the operating system preferences: Win 10/11, Win 7, Mac, Linux.
+- Use the IP address in your local Wi-Fi or Ethernet network instead of localhost.
+You can find your computer IP address from the operating system preferences: Win 10/11, Mac, Linux.
 Launch the App Manager by navigating to the network address, e.g.: 192.168.1.15:8668

 UI Tab